 Who benefits from a good customer experience?

-That’s why providing a truly stellar customer experience is a valuable—and dare we say, essential—investment in the future success of your business.
-In many ways, it’s the key to driving long-term customer satisfaction, happiness, retention, loyalty, and advocacy.
+That’s why providing a truly stellar customer experience and customer support is a valuable—and dare we say, essential—investment in the future success of your business.
+In many ways, it’s the key to driving long-term customer satisfaction, happiness, retention, brand loyalty, and advocacy.
 So much that positive WOM alone has been shown to make up around 13% of a brand’s revenues (or, roughly, $6 trillion), often eclipsing other paid ad performance by a factor of 5x.

 “The more advocates you have, the fewer ads you have to buy."